Mythologies (book): Myth and power

 The model of semiosis suggested by Barthes seeks to link signs with the social myths or ideologies that they articulate.

 Mythologisation and cultural studies

-Barthes refers to the tendency of socially constructed notions, narratives, and assumptions to become "naturalised" in the process, that is, taken unquestioningly as given within a particular culture.
-Barthes finishes Mythologies by looking at how and why myths are built up by the bourgeoisie in its various manifestations.
-He returns to this theme in later works including The Fashion System.
+Barthes refers to the tendency of socially constructed notions, narratives, and assumptions to become "naturalized" in the process, that is, taken unquestioningly as given within a particular culture.
+Barthes concludes Mythologies by examining how and why myths are established by the bourgeoisie in its various manifestations.
+He returns to this theme in later works, including The Fashion System.